 Third party environmental audits are performed on the NB Timberlands every year to ensure compliance with all company policies and procedures, forest certification requirements and government regulations.
 Environmental inspection systems are used on all Acadian Timberlands to ensure compliance with regulations and best operating practices.
 Acadian's environmental management system is designed around a continual improvement model that focuses on prevention of problems.
 In 2002, a conservation easement on the Maine Timberlands was sold to The Nature Conservancy covering approximately 200,000 acres.
-The Nature Conservancy monitors Acadian's activities in the easement area for compliance with easement objectives.
+The State of Maine, which now holds the easement, monitors Acadian's activities in the easement area for compliance with easement objectives.
 While this conservation easement restricts the future development potential of the land for industrial or residential purposes, it does not materially impact the use of the timberlands for economically viable commercial timber harvesting.